DJB to move SC seeking release of Delhi's legitimate share of water from Haryana | Law-Order

 - India

-He claimed that Haryana has been withholding Delhi's legitimate share of water and that the raw water being discharged into the Yamuna by the neighboring state is at an ''all-time low''.
+He claimed that Haryana has been withholding 120 million gallons of water a day (MGD) meant for Delhi and that the raw water being discharged into the Yamuna by the neighbouring state is at an ''all-time low''.

-''We are witnessing all-time low water levels in Yamuna river as Delhi's water share withheld by Haryana. @DelhiJalBoard has decided to move Hon'ble Supreme Court against Haryana Govt seeking due supply of Delhi's legitimate share as already determined by the Hon'ble SC in 1995,'' Chadha tweeted.

-He said there has been a dip in the levels at the Wazirabad pond and a drop in operational capacity at Chandrawal, Wazirabad, and Okhla water treatment plants due to Haryana allegedly withholding share of water for Delhi.
+''Delhi does not have a source of water of its own.
+It gets water from neighbouring states under legally-binding treaties.
+Some unprecedented incidents have happened this year...
+Haryana has withheld Delhi's share of water,'' Chadha said.

 The DJB has been supplying 945 MGD of water to city residents this summer against the demand of 1,150 MGD.